Featured Govt Going Bad Isaiah & Micah Justice

 And for professed Christ-followers those “technical matters” need to be investigated, and then seriously talked about from a Biblical perspective.
 The Bible deals with them a lot.
 Shouldn’t we?

-It is VERY dangerous to teach that we can
+It is VERY dangerous to teach that we can be right and silent,

 • honor Jesus, the Prophets, the Apostles,

-• and not show considerable alertness to what’s going on around us –
+• AND NOT show considerable alertness to what’s going on around us –

 • whether “technical” or not,